mars0i/algrand/README.md

 # algrand
-A motley collection of code written to help me think about algorithmic randomness. and pseudorandom number generation.
+A motley collection of code written to help me think about algorithmic randomness and pseudorandom number generation.

+SEE ALSO repo corpsfini, where most of the pseudorandom-related code has been moved.

 Most of this is in Clojure.
 The Clojure source is under *src/clj*`, with the fun stuff in *src/clj/algrand*.
-(Traditionally, I've used Sean Luke's Java Mersenne Twister for pseudorandom number generation with Clojure, but that may change.)

 There are also a few functions written for the Racket dialect of Scheme in *src/racket*.
 Racket is useful here because it makes it easy to